muhamed-moneep/AI-Powered-Smart-Recruitment-Assistant/README.md

-#  Smart Recruitment Assistant
+#  AI-Powered Smart Recruitment Assistant
-### AI Professional Diploma — Graduation Project
+### ITI CodeCamp - AI Professional Diploma — Graduation Project

 An intelligent recruitment screening system that predicts whether a candidate should advance in the hiring pipeline, built on a large-scale synthetic recruitment dataset and benchmarked across five classic Machine Learning models.